chengxianga2008/node-cryptojs-aes/README.md

 console.log(encrypted_json_str);
 ```

 JsonFormatter is a custom json serialization implementation, you might create your prefered json serialization to fit into your own structure.
-The code snippets of JsonFormatter shipped with **node-cryptojs-aes** is as follows.
+According to [CryptoJS documentation](http://code.google.com/p/crypto-js/), the code snippets of JsonFormatter shipped with **node-cryptojs-aes** is as follows.

 ```javascript
 //create custom json serialization format